-The JAC programme is split into five sections; Fitness Challenge, Adventure Challenge, Skills and Hobbies Challenge, Eco Project and Community Project.
+The JAC programme is split into five sections; Fitness Challenge, Adventure Challenge, Skills and Hobbies Challenge, Eco Challenge and Community Challenge.
 Each section is designed to challenge to individuals across a variety of tasks.
 Each section of the award can be tailored to suit the participants interests and abilities.

 The timescale for each level of the scheme is the minimum required hours to achieve the award.
 However we would encourage children to progress beyond the minimum hours stated to ensure maximum benefit and hopefully develop a lifelong passion.